Dan-Interiano/phase-4-plant-app/README.md

 ## Description

 This app is for those plant enthusiasts looking for some info on their favorite plants, and how to care for them.

+## Usage

+A User signs up for an account on the website using their own username and password, which creates a record on our backend database.
+That information is saved in our sesssions, and a user is then logged in where they will be able to view a list of plants that are being fetched to from our database.
+Each plant comes with an array of information about each plant, from how to care for each specific plant to reviews that other users have left.
+Users can also delete a review.

 ## Requirements